-- 1) Do Nothing This alternative would entail notifying the agencies that the Port will not complete any additional MPU wetland mitigation and refuse to complete other studies.
-This alternative would significantly damage ongoing relationships with the Corps and Ecology.
+- 1) Do nothing.
+This alternative would entail notifying the agencies that the Port will not complete any additional MPU wetland mitigation and refuse to complete other studies. - This alternative would significantly damage ongoing relationships with the Corps and Ecology.
 It is likely that the Corps and Ecology would maintain their positions and issue an enforcement action under the Clean Water Act.
 The enforcement action would likely require full mitigation plus penalty.
-The Port would be required to either comply or appeal the action in courts.
+The Port would be required to either comply or appeal the action in court.
 Legal fees alone would be substantial relative to the costs associated with Alternative 3.
 Some degree of mitigation would likely be required.
-This is not the recommended alternative. - 2) Complete a Functional Assessment Study and Develop Required Mitigation Bases on the Results.
-It is assumed that the Study would cost approximately \$100,000 to complete.
-Once submitted the report would again be open to Agency review, and interpretation.
+This is not the recommended alternative. - 2) Complete a functional assessment study and develop required mitigation bases on the results.
+It is assumed that the study would cost approximately \$100,000 to complete.
+Once submitted, the report would again be open to agency review and interpretation.
 It is expected that such a study would take up to a year to complete, negotiate and be approved.
 Given the subjective nature of the study, it is assumed that the Corps would at most accept some reduced mitigation at Tyee.
 It is also possible that the Corps would add a penalty due to time delays and in the end the Port may end up planning the entire Tyee mitigation.
-This is not the recommended alternative. - 3) Construct 7 Acres of New Wetland and Update 3 Acres of Existing Wetland.
-The new and updated wetland mitigation would fulfill the Port's MPU wetland mitigation obligations.
-Relationships with the Agencies would remain positive, which will benefit the Airport as it completes the 15 year wetland monitoring tasks and in future permitting efforts.
-In addition the project would reduce a wildlife hazard presented by the existing grass field.
+This is not the recommended alternative. - 3) Construct 11.5-acre wetland mitigation site.
+The new wetland mitigation would fulfill the Port's MPU wetland mitigation obligations.
+Relationships with the agencies would remain positive, which will benefit the Airport as it completes the 15-year wetland monitoring tasks and in future permitting efforts.
+In addition, the project would reduce a wildlife hazard presented by the existing grass field.
 This is the recommended alternative.